nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to <ins>see a list of groups (UC06)</ins>
+1. User requests to <ins>see a list of groups (UC06)</ins>.
-2. User requests to see members of a group
+2. User requests to see members of a group.
-3. CFG lists all the members of the group
+3. CFG lists all the members of the group.

     Use case ends.